gregoryew/FelineFinderLive/BOOKINGS_README.md

 ## Troubleshooting

 ### "User not found" error
-- Ensure the user exists in the `shelter_people` collection
+- Ensure the user exists in the `team` collection
 - Verify the user has an `orgId` field

 ### "Permission denied" error